 Leading Off: Cano comes off DL; Harvey returns home

-Detroit Tigers' Miguel Cabrera hits a solo home run against the Texas Rangers in the first inning of a baseball game in Detroit, Saturday, May 20, 2017.
 All-Star second baseman Robinson Cano is expected to come off the disabled list when Seattle begins an interleague series at NL East-leading Washington.
+Cano has been sidelined with a strained quadriceps.

 Add your comments below